cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 <Alert type="warning">

-In Cypress 11.0, Cypress started using V8 Snapshots to improve startup time.
+In Cypress 11.0, Cypress started using [v8 snapshots](https://v8.dev/blog/custom-startup-snapshots)
+to improve startup time.
 As a result, much of the Cypress code is contained in a single unmodifiable snapshot file.
 Thus, editing the Cypress code in the binary directly as described below may or may not work depending on where and how that code is executed.

 </Alert>